Scalable symmetric Tucker tensor decomposition: Synthetic numerical tests

-We utilize synthetic tests to study the proposed algorithms for sample moment tensor decomposition.
-We aim to show: \begin{itemize} \item The speedup of implicit compared to explicit optimization algorithms in \cref{imp_exp_time}. \item The speedup of streaming compared to full data usage in \cref{str_full_time}. \item The robustness of the HOEVD approximation and the symmetric Tucker decomposition to noise and target rank choice in \cref{noise,rank}. \end{itemize}
+In this section, we utilize synthetic tests to study the proposed algorithms for sample moment tensor decomposition.
+And real-world datasets are considered in \cref{sec: applications}.
+In this section, we show: \begin{itemize} \item the scalability of implicit compared to explicit methods in \cref{imp_exp_time}, \item the speedup of streaming compared to full data usage in \cref{str_full_time}, \item the robustness of the HOEVD approximation and the symmetric Tucker decomposition to noise and target rank choice in \cref{noise,rank}, and \item a comparison between symmetric Tucker and CP in \cref{table: err 4}. \end{itemize}